TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/red/index.md/index.md

 red hello-world.red
 ```

-If you’re a Windows user, you may need to call the executable directly.
+If you're a Windows user, you may need to call the executable directly.

 In addition, we can compile our script using the following command: